abhinavmishragsv-analytics/abhinavmishragsv-analytics/README.md

 Not toy projects.
 I spent my internship at **DFCCIL** building a full AI-powered decision support system deployed to production, evaluating Goods Cargo Terminals across India's dedicated freight corridors.

-Before that, **Indian Railways** (DRM Office, Delhi Division) — where I saw first-hand what data chaos looks like at national scale and learned why good systems matter.
+Before that, **Indian Railways** (DRM Office, Delhi Division) — where I saw first-hand what chaos looks like at national scale and learned why good systems matter.

-Currently at **Gati Shakti University**, sharpening the foundations: ML, analytics pipelines, scalable system design.
+Currently at **Gati Shakti Vishwavidyalaya**, sharpening the foundations: ML, analytics pipelines, scalable system design.

 > *"The goal isn't a model.
 The goal is a decision."*